 According to the data presented by the Polish Bank Association it shows that at the end of 2016 PKO Bank Polski SA was the first on the market with 31.9% share in sales of mortgage loans for individuals.
-Since the beginning of the year a total amount of granted loans equaled to approx. PLN 12.5 billion.
+In 2016 a total amount of granted loans equalled to approx. PLN 12.5 billion.